its2easy/animate-images/readme.md

 `@its2easy/animate-images/build/untranspiled/animate-images.esm.js`

-:information_source: If you are using **webpack 4** and babel with quite modern target browsers, then you might get an error while importing, because webpack 4 doesn't support some modern js syntax and babel doesn't transpile it because browsers support for this syntax is high enough now.
+:information_source: If you are using **webpack 4** and babel with modern target browsers, then you might get an error while importing, because webpack 4 doesn't support some modern js syntax and babel doesn't transpile it because browsers support for this syntax is high enough now.
 Use **webpack 5** to fix it.